 To: Committee on Rulemaking

 From: Emily Schleicher Bremer (Staff Counsel)

-Date: August 17October 3, 2011
+Date: October 3, 2011

 Re: Draft Recommendation

-The following draft recommendation is based on Professor Coglianese's report and represents what the Committee might produce if it chose to adopt the recommendations suggested by the report.
-However, the Committee is not required to do so.the Committee's discussion at its August 24, 2011 meeting.
-This draft is intended to facilitate the Committee's discussion at its August 24Qctober 6, 2011 public meeting and not to preempt the Committee's discussion and consideration of the proposed recommendations.
+The following draft recommendation is based on Professor Coglianese's report and the Committee's discussion at its August 24, 2011 meeting.
+This draft is intended to facilitate the Committee's discussion at its October 6, 2011 meeting and not to preempt the Committee's discussion and consideration of the proposed recommendations.
 In keeping with the Conference's practice, a draft preamble has been included.
 The aim of the preamble is to explain the problem or issue the Recommendation is designed to address, and the Committee should also feel free to revise it as appropriate.